mkalininait/3_run_analysis/CodeBook.md

 ### Output data set

-The output data set is a table of 68 variables.
+The output data set is a table of 68 variables:

 1. `Activity` - one of six possible values (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING)
 2. `Subject` -  one of 30 participants, numeric value in the range (1:30)

 3-68.
 Average values of Means and Standard Deviations estimated from the accelerometer and gyroscope signals:
  * `tBodyAcc.mean.X`
  * `tBodyAcc.mean.Y`